is-project-4th-year/team-profile-site-team0/reflection.md

 It also helped me in improving my github collaboration skills through reviewing each others code and accepting teammates pull requests.

+### Reflection 3

+I have learned how to rebase and its purpose.

 ## Raqiba's Reflection: